Infantry square: Forming a square

 As used in the Napoleonic Wars, the formation was constituted as a hollow square or sometimes a rectangle, with each side composed of two or more ranks of soldiers armed with single-shot muskets or rifles with fixed bayonets.
-Generally, a battalion, with about 500 to 1,000 men, was the smallest force that was used to form a square.
-The unit's colours and commander were positioned in the centre, along with a reserve force to reinforce any side of the square that was weakened by attacks.
+Generally, a battalion, with about 500 to 1,000 men, was the smallest unit forming a square.
+Its colours and commander were positioned in the centre, along with a reserve force to reinforce any side of the square that was weakened by attacks.
 A square of 500 men in four ranks, such as those formed by Wellington's army at the Battle of Waterloo, was a tight formation less than 20 m long on any side.
+Squares would be arranged in a checkerboard formation to minimise the risk of soldiers from one square accidentally shooting another.
+A tight checkerboard, with minimal gaps between the corners of adjacent squares, was effective in defence, minimising opposing cavalry's freedom of movement and allowing for some mutual support at the corners – the weakest points.
+But if redeployed in line to attack, the neighboring units would overlap and thus obstruct one another's line of advance and field of fire.

 Once formed in square, the infantry would volley fire at approaching cavalry, either by file or by rank.
-In successful actions, the infantry would often withhold fire until the charging horses and men were about 30 m from the square; the resulting casualties to the attackers would eventually form piles of dead and wounded horses and their riders, which would obstruct further attacks.
+In successful actions, the infantry would often withhold the volley until the charging horses and men were about 30 m from the square; the resulting casualties to the attackers would eventually form piles of dead and wounded horses and their riders, which would obstruct further attacks.

 Undisciplined or early fire by the infantry would be ineffective against the attacking cavalry and leave the foot soldiers with empty muskets.
 The cavalrymen could then approach to very short range while the infantry was reloading, where they could fire at the infantry with their pistols, slash at them with sabres or stab them with lances, if they were so equipped.

 Firing too late, with cavalry within 20 m, although more effective in hitting the targets, could result in a fatally wounded horse tumbling into the infantry ranks and creating a gap, thus permitting the surviving horsemen to enter the square and break it up from within.